-- Explain the theory behind estuarine and coastal morphodynamics. - Draw on specific examples to illustrate the societal importance of coastal morphodynamics in the context of human use of the coast. - Critically reflect on the importance of considering different temporal and spatial scales for an understanding of coastal change. - Discuss the key impacts of climate change on coastal landforms and ecosystems. - Carry out basic (bio)geomorphological field surveys to gain a better understanding of estuarine and coastal landforms and associated ecosystems. - Assist the development of coastal management approaches that consider societal and biophysical aspects of how coasts and estuaries function and deliver ecosystem services. - Clearly and concisely present the results of their work in written and oral (presentation) form.
+- Explain the theory behind estuarine and coastal morphodynamics. - Draw on specific examples to illustrate the societal importance of coastal morphodynamics in the context of human use of the coast. - Critically reflect on the importance of considering different temporal and spatial scales for an understanding of coastal change. - Discuss the key impacts of climate change on coastal landforms and ecosystems. - Carry out basic (bio)geomorphological assessments of estuarine and coastal landforms and associated ecosystems. - Assist the development of coastal management approaches that consider societal and biophysical aspects of how coasts and estuaries function and deliver ecosystem services. - Clearly and concisely present the results of their work in written and oral (presentation) form.

-Assessment: 100% Continuous assessment (lecture content, course and tutorial reading = 20%, field excursions and case study materials = 80%)
+Assessment: 100% Continuous assessment (lecture content, course and tutorial reading = 20%, case study report = 80%)

-Module Breakdown: Contact Hours = 34 hours (Lectures = 16 hours, 2 x tutorials, field excursion, lab practical's and student workshops/presentations); Additional Input (Lecture Preparation = 60hrs; Coursework preparation = 85hrs; examination preparation = 85 hours) TOTAL = 250hrs.
+Module Breakdown: Contact Hours = 34 hours (Lectures = 16 hours, 2 x tutorials, field excursion (optional), lab practical's and student workshops/presentations); Additional Input (Lecture Preparation = 60hrs; Coursework preparation = 85hrs; examination preparation = 85 hours) TOTAL = 250hrs.